Common causes of roof leaks

 There is almost nothing more stressful than seeing a water stain on your ceiling or hearing the “drip drip” alerting you to the fact that you have roof leaks.
 Depending upon the severity of your roof leak, you may also want to take into consideration some additional ideas for how to deal with roof leaks.
 It happens to everyone at some point and the roof leaks seem to come from out of the blue.
 Some common causes can include:

 Compromised Shingles: As a roof age the materials can deteriorate and become less effective at keeping water out.
 If your roof is more than 20 years old, you may start to see signs of decline such as: loose, cracking or rotting shingles.
-These can compromise your roof system and can cause leaks to form.
+These can compromise your roof system and can cause roof leaks to form.
 If you notice any signs of ageing, have your roof inspected by a professional.
-You might only need repairs, which will definitely cost less, and, if done properly could extend your roof’s life giving you enough time to prepare for a scheduled roof replacement.
+You might only need repairs, which will definitely cost less, and, if done properly could extend your roof’s life, giving you enough time to prepare for a scheduled roof replacement.

 Debris & Gutter Backup: Buildup of debris such as: twigs, leaves, and pine needles can trap water against the roof allowing it to seep under the shingles.
 Gutters that are clogged with similar debris can slow the water running off the roof giving it time to soak through.
 It is important to keep the roof and gutters clear to permit water to run off quickly, preventing roof leaks.
 Be especially cautious during the cold winter months as clogged gutters may be full of debris or water that freezes in place.
 As snow on the roof melts, this water can easily backup under your roof shingles due to the clogged gutters.